 And it’s not just me.
-There’s a reason why Massaman Curry seems to appear as a Chef’s Special at almost every Thai restaurant – and generic “Asian” restaurants at that.
-And that it was probably the single most requested recipe when I did I recipe call out.
+There’s a reason why Massaman Curry seems to appear as a Chef’s Special at almost every Thai restaurant, along with its lamb shank counterpart.
+And that it was probably the single most requested recipe when I did a recipe call out.

 We’ve embraced Massaman as a firm favourite and it’s totally worthy!

 What is Massaman curry?